Marriage & Wills

 The assets that make up your estate take many forms, including real estate, bank accounts, and investments.

 How you own each asset determines whether your partner automatically receives it after you die.
-If you own assets that don’t name your spouse as joint owner—real estate or a separate account for example—then they might not automatically inherit it.
+If you own assets that don’t name your spouse as joint owner—real estate or an investment account for example—then they might not automatically inherit it.

 If you and your partner own real property together, for example, your matrimonial home, you likely own it either as “joint tenants” or as “tenants-in-common.”
-Such tenants benefit from what is called the “Right of Survivorship.”
-This means that if one of you dies, the other automatically inherits the entire property.
+Only if you own the property as joint-tenants will there be a right of survivorship.
+This means that if one of you dies, the other (surviving owner) automatically inherits the entire property.
 That property goes directly to the joint owner.

 Similarly, if you own a joint account with money in it at the bank, that money goes to the surviving joint bank account owner, meaning the second-to-die.
 The funds don’t have to be used to pay off your debts or face an estate administration tax.

-Tenants-in-common is when you legally each own your own share of the property.
+Owning real estate as “tenants-in-common” means that you each legally own your own share of the property.
 The law views each of you as being separate owners and you are free to leave your portion of the property to whomever you wish.
 In this scenario, either of you has the right to name anyone as the beneficiary of your share of the property.

 What are spouses automatically entitled to?

-Also, if you don’t have a Will, you don’t have an executor.
-So even if your significant other stands to inherit everything, someone needs to apply to court to be named the executor before that distribution of property can take place.
+It’s important to understand that if you don’t have a Will, you don’t have an executor.
+So even if your significant other stands to inherit everything, they won’t be able to access that money or start receiving your property until someone applies to court to be named the executor.
+It will likely take longer for your spouse to start receiving any distribution of assets from your estate.

-Common-law relationships or marriages where there are descendants involved do not automatically inherit everything.
-The province you live in and your family situation are important factors in deciding how much your spouse automatically inherits, and in some cases your common-law partner might not have a claim to your assets.
+Common-law spouses or spouses in situations where there are descendants involved do not automatically inherit everything.
+The province you live in and your family situation are important factors in deciding how much your spouse automatically inherits, and in some cases, your common-law partner might not have a claim to your assets.

 If you have any concerns that your assets might not go to your spouse, consider writing a Will to make sure that your assets get distributed according to your wishes.